Parent Newsletter – April 2013

 • Send Some Sweet Treats

 • Study Skills from the Tutorial Center

 Hello PLNU Parents!

-Please be sure to click on the link below to view the full eNewsletter to read about PLNU’s new chaplain, see who made the Dean’s List, and more!
+Please be sure to click on the link below to view the full eNewsletter so that you can be in the know about all of the opportunities we have for your student!
 If you have any questions at all, please feel free to contact us.
 We are here to serve you!

 Parent Connection Manager

 April 2 | Perspectives on Science with Dr. Don Cleveland

 April 5-6 | The Point Loma Singers Present: A Madrigal Feast